 In any divorce or legal separation case that involves a child under the age of 21, an important issue is how the child will be cared for financially.
 This is called child support.
-If the parents cannot reach an agreement on child support, the court will decide the level of child support using a mathematical formula that considers the income of both parents.
-This is called the “basic child support obligation.”
+If the parents cannot reach an agreement on child support, the court will decide the level of child support using a mathematical formula that primarily considers the income of both parents.
+This is called the “basic child support obligation” which is to cover the child or children’s food, shelter, clothing, and other general costs.
+There are also mandatory add-on costs, including health care costs and childcare costs for the child or children, where applicable, as further described below.
 While the case is ongoing, the court can issue temporary child support orders that will be finalized when the case is finished.

 Parents may decide on a different amount for the payment of child support in a written agreement signed by both parents acknowledging what they are doing, and that each has been advised of the amount of the basic child support using the court’s formula.
 The written agreement must also state the reasons for not paying the formulated amount.
-If the court finds that the needs of the child are not being met financially, then the needs of the child for child support override the written agreement of both parties.
-Most courts will require a minimum of $25.00 per month, even if a party gives up the right to receive child support.
+If the court finds that the needs of the child are not being met financially, then the needs of the child for support may override the written agreement of both parents.
+Most courts will require a minimum of $25.00 per month per child, even if a party gives up the right to receive child support.

 Calculating Basic Child Support Obligation

 In most situations, the court will order the non-custodial parent to pay the basic child support obligation to the custodial parent.
 The basic child support obligation is equal to the combined income of both parents (minus certain deductions) that is multiplied by a specific percentage that varies depending on the number of children to be supported.
 The total child support obligation is then divided between the parents in proportion to each of their incomes.
 The first calculation is on a combined income up to a cap which is currently $154,000.
 On income in excess of $154,000, a separate calculation is made, and the court must determine if it will apply the guideline percentages to the excess income or apply a different percentage and provide the reasons for its decision.